 Looking for where to stay in Valparaíso?
 Not sure where to start?
 This colourful seaside city is one of our favourite places in Chile, but for newcomers it can be tricky to navigate with its many different hills and intricate neighbourhoods.
 In this guide we take a quick look at the best areas for accommodation, and pick out some of the top hotels, nicest B&Bs and best hostels in Valparaíso.

-After spending a few days in the city ourselves we quickly got to know and love it.
+After spending time in the city ourselves we quickly got to know and love it.
 With the maelstrom of colourful houses and street art around every corner, there are few places more photogenic.
 So, if you can find accommodation with a nice view, it will greatly add to your enjoyment of Valparaíso!
 We’ve included plenty of those in our recommendations below.

 You will also find options for all budgets, ranging from the funkiest hotels to sociable backpacker hotels, as well as a few ideas for self-catered accommodation.
 So, let’s get into it…